 Process until it comes together and form a ball.
-You may have to stop the food processor each 30-45 seconds to scrap down the side of the bowl with a spatula.
-Process again until it form a consistent raw cake batter.
+You may have to stop the food processor each 30-45 seconds to scrape down the side of the bowl with a spatula.
+Process again until it forms a consistent raw cake batter.
 It should not take more than 2 or 3 minutes.

-Using your hands take small portion of batter and shape carrot cake balls by rolling the batter between your hands.
-Each balls should be approximately the size of a small apricot.
+Using your hands take a small portion of batter and shape carrot cake balls by rolling the batter between your hands.
+Each ball should be approximately the size of a small apricot.

-Place each balls onto a tray covered with parchment paper.
+Place each ball onto a tray covered with parchment paper.

 Decorate.
-Insert the cashew butter into a pipping bag and decorate the top of each carrot cake balls with a drizzle of cashew butter.
-If the butter is too liquid place the butter in the fridge for few minutes until soft but not runny.
+Insert the cashew butter into a piping bag and decorate the top of each carrot cake ball with a drizzle of cashew butter.
+If the butter is too liquid place the butter in the fridge for a few minutes until soft but not runny.

 You can enjoy the balls straight away or refrigerate the balls for 1 hour to harden a little bit.

-Store until 2 weeks in a airtight container in the fridge.
+Store until 2 weeks in an airtight container in the fridge.

 Nut butter: you can use any sort of nut butter in this recipe.
 I love almond butter but peanut butter works well too.Decoration: for a quick decoration simply roll the carrot cake balls into desiccated coconut and skip the cashew butter drizzle.Storage: store up to 1 month in an airtight container in the fridge.Dates: if you are using fresh and moist Medjool dates, you don't need to soak them!
 Soaking time is usually 5 minutes in very hot water (or boiling water for 2 minutes).
 Drain very well to remove the excess water before using with the other ingredient.
 Discard the drained water from the dates or reuse in another recipe.